kimsta007/cs480x-21c.github.io/cal.md

 </style>

 **25-Jan-2021: Don't consider the calendar final while this message is here.
-We may tweak it.**
+Topics and assignment due dates will change in the first week or two.**

 ## Week 1 (Jan 25 - 29)